The Problem With Marine Debris

 How Marine Debris Harms Wildlife

 Common items like fishing line, strapping bands and six-pack rings can hamper the mobility of marine animals and cause injury.
 Once entangled, animals have trouble eating, breathing or swimming, all of which can have fatal results.
 Plastics do not biodegrade and may continue to trap and kill animals year after year.
-Marine debris entanglements have been documented for 135 species of animals.
+Marine debris entanglements have been documented for more than 200 species of animals.
 (Read summaries of some recent whale entanglements in the Monterey Bay National Marine Sanctuary.)

 Birds, fish and mammals can mistake plastic for food.
 Debris may cause choking and injuries, and with plastic filling their stomachs, animals may have a false feeling of being full and may die of starvation.
 Sea turtles mistake plastic bags for jellyfish, one of their favorite foods.
 Even gray whales have been found dead with plastic bags and sheeting in their stomachs.
 A recent study of harbor seals in the Netherlands found that more than 12% had plastic in their digestive system.
 95% of Northern Fulmars studied in the North Sea between 2007 and 2011 were found to contain plastic, on an average 0.38 grams.
 This could equal as much as 8.4% of the bird's body weight.

 The Laysan albatross is a sea bird that nests in the Northwest Hawaiian Islands.
 The adult birds collect plastic debris (along with food) from the ocean to feed to their chicks.
 In a study of dead chicks during 1994 and 1995, 97.6% of carcasses were found to contain plastic.
 (View a powerful short video filmed at Midway Atoll National Wildlife Refuge.)

 Disruption of Habitat